-One of the most powerful things you can do when recovering from an addiction is to educate yourself about it in every way possible.
+One of the most powerful things you can do when recovering from an addiction is to educate yourself about it in every way possible by reading books about addiction.
 Learning about addiction, its causes, symptoms and solutions to sobriety can help you feel more prepared for recovery.
 Whether you are looking into addiction recovery, are in the middle of a treatment program or just completed rehab, reading some additional material about addiction is always helpful.

 Here are some useful books about addiction that can keep you inspired and informed about recovery.